sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Additional features include visual representation of diffuse/albedo values outside the recommended ranged as outlined in common PBR practices.

+######UNREAL Advanced

+BRDF compatible with Unreal Engine.
+Some additional features over Mari's Unreal Engine Shader include:

+- PBS Warnings when painting illegal values
+- Sliders for Values (will be overwritten when value slot is mapped)
+- Emmissive Color
+- Flat+Basic Lighting Modes will return BaseColor instead of black when metallic is 1

 ##Feature Improvements: